dortania/OpenCore-Multiboot/troubleshooting.md

     - This will copy a new bootmgfw.efi file as well as add a new NVRAM Boot entry which hopefully will now appear on OpenCore boot menu.
 - if everything ran without any errors, type `exit` and it should return you back to the Advanced Boot Menu (or reboot)
 - reboot and check if Windows boot entry has been added
+## Windows causes problems in multiboot configuration

+Windows can be a bitch when it comes to multidisk setups (it freaks out when it sees a lot of EFI partitions on a lot of disks).
+If it happens, disable/disconnect all the other disks and install windows as you would normally do, selecting the correct disk.
+If it doesn't work you can install windows manually by following [this guide from TenForums](https://www.tenforums.com/tutorials/84331-apply-windows-image-using-dism-instead-clean-install.html)